-- The solid composition, surface richness and vibrant colors is the specialty of this paintings
+- The solid composition, surface richness and vibrant colours are the speciality of these paintings

-- These painting use embellishments of semi-precious stones, pearls and glass pieces to make the painting attractive.
+- These paintings use embellishments of semi-precious stones, pearls and glass pieces to make the painting attractive.
 The relief work provides them a three-dimensional effect.

 - The main character is always painted in the middle of the painting.

 - Artists usually give a three-dimensional effect to the pictures.